 LAND SYSTEMS - Tank value includes Main Battle Tanks, light tanks and tank destroyers, either wheeled or tracked.
 AFV value includes Armored Personnel Carriers (APCs) and Infantry Fighting Vehicles (IFVs).

-Aircraft Carrier value does not include dedicated "helicopter carrier" vessels.
+NAVAL POWER - Aircraft Carrier value includes dedicated "helicopter carrier" vessels.
 Total naval strength includes all known auxiliaries as well.

-Despite the advances made in battlefield technology, oil remains the lifeblood of any fighting force.
+RESOURCES (PETROLEUM) - Despite the advances made in battlefield technology, oil remains the lifeblood of any fighting force and supporting economy.

-War is as much a battle of logistics - moving man and machine from points all over - as it is direct combat.
-Labor Force reflects possible wartime industry strength.
+LOGISTICAL - War is as much a battle of logistics - moving man and machine from / to points all over - as it is direct combat.
+Labor Force adds to available wartime industry strength.

-Regardless of military strength in numbers, war is still driven by financing as much as any one leader or weapon.
+FINANCIAL (in USD) - Regardless of strength in numbers, war is still driven by financing as much as any one leader or weapon.